torvalds/linux/Documentation/hid/hiddev.rst

 examples for this are power devices (especially uninterruptible power supplies) and monitor control on higher end monitors.

-To support these disparate requirements, the Linux USB system provides HID events to two separate interfaces:
+To support these disparate requirements, the GNU/Linux USB system provides HID events to two separate interfaces:
 * the input subsystem, which converts HID events into normal input device interfaces (such as keyboard, mouse and joystick) and a